 Skip to content

-Noninferiority tests (NITs) ask whether a new sample (or treatment) is not meaningfully worse than a reference. samesame implements D-SOS (Dataset Shift with Outlier Scores), a robust, nonparametric noninferiority test that operates on outlier scores and does not require a pre-specified margin.
+Noninferiority asks: is the new sample not meaningfully worse than the reference? samesame implements D-SOS (Dataset Shift with Outlier Scores), a nonparametric test on outlier scores with a one-sided alternative.

-• Use NITs when the question is, "is the new sample not substantially worse than the reference?" — i.e., you care about adverse shifts rather than any difference.
+Use D-SOS when you care about harmful shifts rather than any difference.

 import numpy as np